msancor/msancor.github.io/content/project/pandas/index.md

   - Recommendation Systems
 ---

-We study the effect of link recommenders on emergent phenomena like popularity bias, the echo chamber effect and polarization on networks.
+We study the effect of link recommenders on emergent phenomena like popularity bias and polarization on networks.

 <!--more-->